Gradient Leakage Defense with Key-Lock Module for Federated Learning: Proposed Method

 The gradient in the lock layer is found to be closely related to the key sequence and feature map, which makes it possible for an attacker to infer the gradient of the lock layer given the key and leak the input data.
 To address this issue, we propose to keep both the key sequence and the weight of the lock layer private in our proposed method, FedKL.
 Once embedding the key-lock module, then Eqn.~\ref{equ:gradient_loss_hat_u} can be rewritten:

-The key sequence $k$, lock layer's weight $\omega$, and bias $b_2$ are considered confidential in our proposed FedKL.
+The key sequence $k$, lock layer's weight $\omega$, and bias $b_2$ are considered confidential in our proposed FedKL. $\phi$ and $b_3$ are omitted in back-propagation.
+According to Eqn.~\ref{equ_s}, the derivative of $s$ with respect to $\hat{u}$ equals $\gamma$.
+Therefore, in Eqn.~\ref{equ:gradient_loss_hat_uu}, $\phi$ and $b_3$ are omitted due to the omission of $\beta$.
 In contrast to Section~\ref{sec:TAGL} Claim~\ref{claim:4}, the unknown $\gamma$ and $\beta$ make it impossible to compute the components in Eqns. \ref{equ:gradient_loss_sigma}, \ref{equ:gradient_loss_mu} \& \ref{equ:gradient_loss_un}.
 Similarly, in Eqn.~\ref{equ:gradient_loss_gamma}, $\hat{u}$ can be computed, but $s$ cannot be determined in Eqn.~\ref{equ_s}.
 Therefore, it is not possible to infer the input information from the feature map $s$.
 The proposed key-lock module effectively prevents the feature map from inheriting the input information and carrying it throughout the gradient when the private key and parameter of the lock module are unknown to the attacker. \end{proof}